What Researchers Did

 What They Found

 The patient presented with sudden bilateral painless visual loss, and investigations revealed a recent herpes simplex virus 2 infection, positive antinuclear antibody (1:640), and abnormal liver function tests.
-While initial treatments alleviated frosted branch angiitis, persistent Purtscher-like retinopathy and macular ischemia led to hyperbaric oxygen therapy, which resulted in gradual bilateral visual acuity improvement.
+While initial treatments alleviated frosted branch angiitis, persistent Purtscher-like retinopathy and macular ischaemia led to hyperbaric oxygen therapy, which resulted in gradual bilateral visual acuity improvement.

 Canadian Relevance